w3c/openscreenprotocol/control_protocol.md

 ### Message Routing

 It may be desirable to add additional routing data to the basic message structure.
-It's reasonable to assume that messages between multiple presentation and remote playback controllers are handled in the same code paths in the controlling and receiving user agents.
+It's reasonable to assume that messages between controlling and receiving browsing contexts are handled by the same code paths in controlling and receiving user agents.
 This routing information would be used to ensure that the messages are sent between the correct processes (in a multi-process browser) and ultimately to the correct browsing contexts to activate the corresponding Web APIs.